 -

-Rationality in International Relations (Miles Kahler, 1998)
+Kahler 1998_Rationality in International Relations

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.